kingsslayerr/CYPRESS-AUTOMATION/README.md

 **Contributions**
 Your contributions are highly valued!
 Here are some ways you can get involved:

-Report Issues: If you encounter any issues or bugs while running the Cypress tests, please report them by opening an issue and providing details about the problem you encountered.
+**Report Issues:** If you encounter any issues or bugs while running the Cypress tests, please report them by opening an issue and providing details about the problem you encountered.
 Your feedback is crucial for improving the test suite's robustness.

-Enhance Existing Tests: If you're a developer with Cypress experience, consider enhancing the existing test scripts.
+**Enhance Existing Tests**: If you're a developer with Cypress experience, consider enhancing the existing test scripts.
 Your contributions can help expand test coverage and make our test suite more comprehensive.

-Add New Test Cases: Feel free to contribute by adding new test cases relevant to the Billable Hours project.
+**Add New Test Cases:** Feel free to contribute by adding new test cases relevant to the Billable Hours project.
 This can help ensure that the application remains reliable and efficient.

-Suggestions: If you have valuable suggestions for improving our test suite or test strategies, open an issue and share your ideas.
+**Suggestions:** If you have valuable suggestions for improving our test suite or test strategies, open an issue and share your ideas.
 Your insights can lead to more effective testing.

 Thank you for your support and collaboration.